squirrel-prover/squirrel-prover/app/client/lang-squirrel/README.md

 Each grammatical rule starting with uppercase character will be visible in the CM6 language extension.

+## The completion

+The completion is described in `./src/complete.ts`.
+For the moment all tips are written by hand regarding to internal `help` from squirrel interactive mode.

+It is a bit context aware since it knows when it is located in a proof.
+That way it can either complete with tactics or declarations.

+It is also aware of declarations names in the current file (but not from included onces).

 ## One Advice

 Keep maintained the tests in `./test/cases.txt` by running `npm